Last Updated on September 8, 2021

 We included all this Linville Gorge fun in our guide covering things to do in Morganton and Burke County.

-Ready to Explore These Things to Do in Blowing Rock?
+Ready to Explore These Things to Do in Blowing Rock and Nearby Towns?

 We have always loved the mountains and our many weekends exploring all these wonderful things to do in Blowing Rock.
 This awesome town and its surroundings would earn such a warm spot in our hearts.